getsentry/relay/docs/index.md

 INFO  relay::setup >   log level: INFO
 ```

-This is the default logging level you can change this to show more or less info.
+This is the default logging level and you can change this to show more or less info.
 For details about configuring logging please see _[logging]_ on the options page.

 Relay provides two urls for health check and monitoring the live status: